ajsmith607/memills/content/family-of-edward-hallock-mills/topics/smithtown.md

 {{% fig "long-island/A-Documentary-History-Mills-p62" "350" /%}}
 </div>

-In other words, William Henry's time in Staten Island, approximately 1855 to 1859, is a period during which Edward Mills' family was known to be living in Staten Island, Edward himself engaged in what might be described as "the mercantile business".
+In other words, William Henry's time in Staten Island, approximately 1855 to 1859, is a period during which Edward Mills' family was known to be living in Staten Island, Edward himself engaged in what might be described as "the mercantile business", in the general store of his brother-in-law, Charles M. Pine.
 In fact, Edward's career was described in a strikingly similar way on 31 Dec 1895, The Daily News, Batavia NY, p1, in Mary Ann Mills' obituary, which describes Edward's move from Corfu to Mott's Corners as him "re-engaging in mercantile pursuits".

 {{% fig "long-island/1882-02-06-The-New-York-Times-p8" "500" /%}}